Navigating University with ADHD: A Practical Guide

 - Change it up.
 ADHD brains crave novelty.
 Rotating between two or three study spots can keep things feeling fresh.

-Manage Deadlines Before They Manage You
+Book a Free Discovery CallManage Deadlines Before They Manage You

 Deadline management is arguably the biggest challenge for ADHD students.
-The key is building a system you actually use — not a perfect planner that stays empty after week two.
+The key is building a system you actually use, not a perfect planner that stays empty after week two.

 Try a visual semester map.
 At the start of each term, plot every assignment deadline on a single page or digital calendar.
 Seeing the whole picture helps combat the ADHD tendency to underestimate how much time things take.